Our Monthly Travel Expense Log

 These are the normal things … like food, clothing, laundry, etc.

-Obviously, food is a point where budgets can vary widely by personal dietary preferences… but you’ll probably spend similarly to what you spend now.
+Obviously, food is a point where budgets can vary widely by personal dietary preferences… but you’ll probably spend similarly to what you spend now, maybe a touch more.
 The biggest change is you may not have room to store bulk buys – so that could account for some increase.
 And you may be tempted to eat out a bit more while you’re traveling, mostly to sample local cuisines but sometimes just because it’s easier after a long day of driving, or cooking in a small space may be seem limiting.
 If we’re staying in a ‘foodie’ area, our expenses go up as we love eating local.
 If we’re staying somewhere with limited dining out options, we tend to cook in more.